 Norris McLaughlin is well-versed in assisting in the revision of student codes of discipline and conducting training for its participants.
 Attorneys from the firm have prosecuted matters before student disciplinary hearing boards.
 They have also defended legal actions challenging, on constitutional or other grounds, student disciplinary matters.

 Norris McLaughlin has represented university police forces, providing training for these clients, in addition to legal advice and representation in the prosecution of disorderly persons charges, traffic, DWI, probable cause hearings and the defense of motions to suppress in municipal court and on appeal on trials de novo in the Superior Court of New Jersey and in the appellate courts.

 The firm has also defended civil actions against police for charges of excessive force, assault, false arrest, and malicious prosecution, as well as claims under 42 U.S. C. § 1983, 1985 in state and federal courts.

 Norris McLaughlin is experienced in advising university administrators in Grand Jury matters and presentments and has rendered opinions and advice on Megan’s Law and the Crime Awareness and Campus Security Act of 1990 (Clery Act).

 Norris McLaughlin provides a broad range of intellectual property services to campus leaders, working closely with their respective institutions to complete the licensing of university technologies, to provide legal advice on copyright issues, technology transfer, and to protect trademarks and symbols associated with the college or university.
-The firm’s attorneys are experienced in the preparation and prosecution of patent, trademark and copyright applications.
-They also offer litigation, arbitration, and dispute resolution services when the need arises.
+The firm’s attorneys are experienced in the preparation and prosecution of patent trademark and copyright applications.
+They also offer litigation, arbitration, and dispute resolutions services when the need arises.

 The attorneys in the firm’s Higher Education Group represent colleges and universities with their construction project needs, from planning to completion, addressing their related disputes along the way, The firm represents higher education clients in a wide variety of projects including office buildings, athletic facilities, classrooms, affiliate hospitals and student health care facilities, research facilities, student centers, dormitories, and libraries, as well as assist with their logistical construction needs including roads, utilities, and communications.